Chocolate Earthquake Cookies

 - Preheat oven to 350º.

 - Roll tablespoonfuls of dough into balls; then roll into powdered sugar.
-Bake 9-10 minutes.
+Bake for 9-10 minutes.
 The centers should be fudgy if not overbaked.

 Notes